About Noise

 SS602: Code of practice for noise control on construction and demolition sites

-Please refer to the WSH (Approved Codes of Practice) Notification (PDF) for the full list of approved Codes of Practice.
+Please refer to the WSH (Approved Codes of Practice) Notification for the full list of approved Codes of Practice.

 Statistics